St. George Neighborhood Review - Staten Island Moving Guide

 There are, however, standalone houses available for rent and sale in the area.

-While the average rent prices don't seem as cost-effective, take into consideration that these are usually large apartments and some of them full houses.
+If you're looking to move, while the average rent prices don't seem as cost-effective, take into consideration that these are usually large apartments and some of them full houses.

 |Studio||1 Bedroom||2 Bedrooms||3 Bedrooms|